Home > How to Tips

 select the disk where to install macos blank

-Mac users may want to update to the latest macOS Ventura for better performance, reinstall macOS to fix system errors, downgrade macOS for incompatibility issues, etc. During installation, it guides you to a "Select the disk where to install macOS" screen.
+Mac users may want to update to the latest macOS Ventura for better performance, reinstall macOS to fix system errors, downgrade macOS for incompatibility issues, etc. The "Select the disk where to install macOS" screen may appear if there's more than one startup disk during installation.

-Generally, the internal drive and connected external drive should appear and you need to select the desired disk you want to install macOS onto it, then follow the onscreen guide to complete the installation.
+Generally, the internal drive and connected external drive should appear.
+You need to select the disk you want to install macOS on, then follow the onscreen guide to complete the installation.
 Unexpectedly, select the disk where to install macOS blank, no disk appears on the screen.

 select the disk where to install macos blank

-To continue to install macOS, you need to fix the select disk where to install macOS not showing issue, stay tuned to know more!
+To continue to install macOS, you need to fix the select the disk where to install macOS blank issue, stay tuned to know more!

 Share the post about fixing the select disk error on your social media!

-Why select the disk where to install macOS blank
+Why is select the disk where to install macOS blank?

 The "select the disk where to install macOS" blank issue may occur to the virtual machine, physical MacBook, internal disk, and external disk.
 Thus the triggers behind the problem vary from these aspects, all of them are suspicious.

-To be specific, when you encounter the no disk showing to install macOS error, the causes could be a problematic virtual machine, corruption on the hard drive, unpartitioned Apple SSD, incorrect file format, defective USB cable for external HDD, etc.
+To be specific, when you encounter the no disk appears when reinstalling macOS error, the causes could be a problematic virtual machine, corruption on the hard drive, unpartitioned Apple SSD, incorrect file format, defective USB cable for external HDD, etc.

 Share this informative post with more people!

-Proven fixes for no disk showing to install macOS
+Proven fixes for no disk appears when reinstalling macOS

-It is annoying to see "Select the disk where to install macOS" blank, the internal drives as well as the external drives don't appear, no disk to select, let alone install macOS to the target volume.
-Therefore, we conclude some proven methods to fix the select the disk where to install macOS not showing issue.
+It is annoying when there is no disk to install macOS on the "Select the disk where to install macOS" screen, the internal drives as well as the external drives don't appear, let alone install macOS to the target volume.
+Therefore, we conclude some proven methods to fix the select the disk where you want to install not showing issue.
 Apply them one by one until the problem gets solved.

 Check connection for external drive